sentry-demos/flutter/README.md

 4.  ```export SENTRY_AUTH_TOKEN=MY_AUTH_TOKEN``` in your terminal
 5. Open the GNU makefile and update your SENTRY_PROJECT name.
 6. Open main.dart and update the DSN key.
-7. Run ```make all``` in your terminal.
-This should create a release build of the flutter tool store and install the apk on your emulator.
+7. Run ```chmod +x run.sh``` in your terminal to make file executable.
+Then run ```./run.sh``` .This should create a release build of the flutter tool store and install the apk on your emulator.
  - It will also create a Sentry release, associate commits, and upload debug symbols.

 ## TODOS

-0. Implement breadcrumbs, tags, unhandled, and native level errors.
+0. Implement user, tags, capture message.
 1. Configure demo for more streamlined local configuration.
 Currently all data is fetched from and posted to existing GCP endpoints (see checkout.dart & product_list.dart)
 2. Refactor any code bloat.
 As this is a first step toward a flutter demo some redundancy and non idiomatic code can be expected.